bowltd/SDK-Tutorials/Python/Keyboard Control/README.md

 **Step 7: Main Program Loop**

-Finally, we enter a main loop where we continuously fetch images from the robot's vision modality and display them:
+Finally, we enter a main loop where we continuously fetch images from the robot's vision modality and display them while reading command line inputs to control the robot's movement.

 ```python
 cv2.namedWindow("RobotView")